I've been running Red-Fern for nearly 15 years now, and what a journey it's been so far.

 19. The art of LinkedIn publishing

 Have you ever thought about LinkedIn as a leading publishing platform?
-You would be surprised how many distinguished professionals write top quality articles on a regular basis.
+You would be surprised how many distinguished professionals know how to write top quality articles.
 LinkedIn publishing allows you to run a personal blog.

 When it comes to publishing, LinkedIn Pulse is a great place for you to share and read articles.
 You need to tag your posts before making them available on Pulse publishing platform.
 But remember that you can use only three tags per post.